Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/figures.md

 ---
 layout: docs
 title: Figures
-description: Documentation and examples for displaying related images and text with the figure component in Bootstrap.
+description: Documentation and examples for displaying related images and text with the figure component in Boosted.
 group: content
 ---